 Toyota Sequoia Review

-The 2015 Toyota Sequoia comes with a V8 engine that auto journalists agree has ample power and delivers quick acceleration.
-A six-speed automatic transmission comes standard, and test drivers like how it operates smoothly and effectively, especially when towing.
-The 2015 Sequoia gets 13/17 mpg city/highway according to the EPA, which is very low for the class.
-It can tow up to 7,400 pounds, which doesn’t match the towing capacity of competitors like the Ford Expedition and Chevrolet Suburban.
+Critics agree that the 2015 Toyota Sequoia's standard V8 engine is powerful, and they are impressed with the acceleration it provides.
+They also say the Sequoia's six-speed automatic transmission shifts seamlessly, particularly during towing.
+The 2015 Sequoia can tow up to 7,400 pounds, which is less than the towing capacity of competitors like the Ford Expedition and Chevrolet Suburban.
 The Sequoia's 13/17 mpg city/highway EPA rating is poor compared with the fuel economy of its rivals.
 Reviewers think the Sequoia has a smooth ride, thanks in part to its independent rear suspension.
 The Sequoia handles well for a large SUV, according to some test drivers, while others complain that it has body lean when cornering.
 A few critics report that the 2015 Sequoia’s steering feel is well-weighted, while others comment that it is light and imprecise.